awsdocs/aws-elemental-mediastore-user-guide/doc_source/what-is-concepts.md

 A namespace that holds objects\.
 A container has an endpoint that you can use for writing and retrieving objects and attaching access policies\.

 Endpoint
-An entry point to the MediaStore service, given as an HTTP/S root URL\.
+An entry point to the MediaStore service, given as an HTTPS root URL\.

 ETag
 An [entity tag](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19), which is a hash of the object data\.